The HERMES Recoil Detector: Introduction

 where $d\sigma^{\rightarrow}(\phi)$, $d\sigma^{\leftarrow}(\phi)$, $d\sigma^{+}(\phi)$ and $d\sigma^{-}(\phi)$ represent cross-sections from positive and negative beam helicity and positive and negative beam charges, respectively.
 Various experimental results on these asymmetries have been published so far by the {\sc Hermes} collaboration~\cite{PublicationDraft68:2008, PublicationDraft69:2009, PublicationDraft80:2010, PublicationDraft90:2012}.
 In these measurements an enriched sample of exclusive events was selected using a missing-mass technique.
 An event-by-event selection was not possible as the recoiling proton was outside the acceptance and the existing spectrometer did not have sufficient resolution.
 Monte Carlo (MC) calculations showed that the contribution of events from "associated" production ($e p \rightarrow e N\pi\gamma$, including the resonant production $e p \rightarrow e \Delta^{+} \gamma$) was expected to be in average $13\%$, while $3\%$ were expected from semi-inclusive processes.
 The contribution from the decay products of neutral pions from exclusive reactions that are misidentified as single-photon events was found to be negligible.

 The analysis related to the study of DVCS and {\sc Hermes} employing the RD involves two major motivations.
-The first is the selection of a DVCS (in the following DVCS corresponds to DVCS and BH) event sample with a purity of larger than $99\%$ and the extraction of a beam-helicity asymmetry from it.
+The first is the selection of a DVCS (in the following DVCS corresponds to DVCS and BH) event sample with a background contamination below $1\%$, and the extraction of a beam-helicity asymmetry from it.
 This allows a cleaner comparison to predictions from the ongoing theoretical efforts to fit GPD models to {\sc Hermes} data.
 The second motivation is the potential to extract an asymmetry in associated production in the $\Delta$-resonance region.

 The present paper is structured as follows.
 Chapters two and three give an overview of the general detector design and the individual detector components.
 The data acquisition system and the data taking performance are described in chapter four.
 The energy calibration and the energy measurement in general are outlined in chapter five, and chapter six explains the momentum reconstruction.
 The performance of the RD is summarized in chapter seven.
 The event selection with the RD is described in chapter eight.
 The paper is summarized in chapter nine.